Pierce Stocking Scenic Drive - Autumn, Empire - Pierce Stocking Scenic Drive, Northern Michigan Fall Scenic Drives

 About Pierce Stocking Scenic Drive

-While you may know about the Sleeping Bear Dune Climb, many people don’t know about the Pierce Stocking scenic drive located just a short distance away.
-One of the most scenic drives in the country, Pierce Stocking Scenic Drive in the Sleeping Bear Dunes National Lakeshore has one amazing stop after another.
+While you may know about the Sleeping Bear Dune Climb, many people don’t know about the Pierce Stocking Scenic Drive, located just a short distance away.

-The Pierce Stocking Scenic Drive is a must-do activity when visiting Sleeping Bear Dunes, especially during the fall months.
-Enjoy breathtaking views of Glen Lake and rolling sand dunes with Lake Michigan glistening in the background.
+The drive is a must-do activity when visiting Sleeping Bear Dunes, especially during the fall months.
+Enjoy breathtaking views of Glen Lake and rolling dunes with Lake Michigan glistening in the background.

-How to Get to Pierce Stocking Scenic Drive:
+How to Get to the Scenic Drive:

-Where is Pierce Stocking Scenic Drive?
-The entrance to Pierce Stocking Scenic Drive is on M-109 between Glen Haven and Empire in Sleeping Bear Dunes National Lakeshore.
+The entrance to the scenic drive is on M-109 between Glen Haven and Empire in Sleeping Bear Dunes National Lakeshore.

 12 Can’t-Miss Breathtaking Stops Along Pierce Stocking Scenic Drive in Michigan

 There are 12 stops on the 7.4-mile scenic road as it meanders through the Beech-Maple forest and sand dunes.
-Enjoy this photographic tour of Pierce Stocking Scenic Drive before you experience it for yourself!

 Scenic Drive Stop #1: Covered Bridge